Dynatrace-Adam-Gardner/Dynatrace-Plugin-Development-Ansible/README.md

 dynatrace-plugin-development
 =========

+# This is a work in progress and should not be used yet!!

 Ansible role to install a Dynatrace plugin environment on Linux.

 Role currently only works with Dynatrace SaaS Environments.